cyberboy666/_transcribe_/README.md

 - buttons -> notes or cc (sources, )
 - switches (toggles) -> single note/cc (ie pressing once for on, again for off ?)
 - range of values (steps) -> cc values (ie paint0, paint1, paint2, paint3)

+## some things to check / try / do

+- try with the level-shifter circuit
+- try with smaller caps
+- try with altSoftSerial
+- try with serial midi input (how?)
+- try with usb midi host sheild
+- implement other types of commands
+- create a pcb design